iotdesignshop/dexhand-mechanical-build/docs/index.markdown

 - [**DexHand V1.0 GitHub Repository**](https://github.com/TheRobotStudio/V1.0-Dexhand) - Where it all began.
 The original repo from The Robot Studio with the original STL files, and links to the OnShape CAD models for the V1.0 DexHand.
 - [**DexHand-BLE Repository**](https://github.com/iotdesignshop/dexhand-ble) - Firmware for the Arduino Nano RP2040 Connect and a Python Demo that uses Google MediaPipe Hand Tracker to analyze hand positions and play them back on a DexHand via Bluetooth LE.
 Runs on PC/Mac/Linux.
 - [**DexHand-Mechanical-Build**](https://github.com/iotdesignshop/dexhand-mechanical-build) - Collection of materials, instructions, and a build Wiki from IoT Design Shop containing details of their V1.0 DexHand build and some mods for ease of assembly and durability.

+# Resources To Dig Deeper on the DexHand and Humanoid Robots

+## YouTube Channels
+- [**The Robot Studio YouTube Channel**](https://www.youtube.com/@therobotstudio) - Home of Rob Knight's Robot Studio on YouTube.
+Rob has been designing humanoid robots for over 20 years and shares his latest work on YouTube.
+Check out the DexHand and his HOPE Robot Project on the channel.
+- [**IoT Design Shop YouTube Channel**](https://www.youtube.com/@iotdesignshop) - Home of the IoT Design Shop.
+Lots of progress videos on the build of the DexHand we did at the shop as well as the software and examples.